-- Provides timely independent scientific advice and review to ensure Reef 2050 Water Quality Improvement Plan implementation, monitoring and reporting:
+- Provides timely independent scientific advice and review to support Reef 2050 Water Quality Improvement Plan implementation, monitoring and reporting:

-- is being undertaken in a scientifically credible and cost-effective manner
+- to be undertaken in a scientifically credible and cost-effective manner

-- has been designed, implemented and managed according to best scientific and environmental standards
+- to be designed, implemented and managed according to best scientific and environmental standards

-- will utilise contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies
+- to use contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies

-- has processes in place to effectively integrate the various program activities (and where appropriate other related activities)
+- to have processes in place to effectively integrate the various program activities (and where appropriate other related activities)

-- will communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.
+- to communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.

 - Provides advice on the possible inclusion of new and innovative methods to support monitoring and reporting activities.

-Dr Roger Shaw has been appointed by the Great Barrier Reef Ministerial Forum as independent chair of the committee.
+Dr Roger Shaw has been appointed jointly by the Australian and Queensland Environment Ministers as independent chair of the committee.

 The Independent Science Panel has a skills-based membership that may include up to nine members, including an independent chair, with expertise in the following areas: